J-Champagne/Image_Editor/README.md

 Although only the functions of copying and converting to grayscale are available, efforts were made to make this software modular.
 Additional functionalities can be added with relative ease.

-To run this software, simply type `make` in your terminal followed by `./img_editor.exe` followed by the appropriate commands.
+To run this software, simply type `make` in your terminal followed by `./img_editor.exe` with by the appropriate commands.
 An image for testing 'bmp_24.bmp' has been added for convenience.

 ## Manual